ivanteoh/millionbeau/trunk/src/Core/Readme.txt

 Take note that Specification of the product is not include in the order details, that is what you want.

 Mr. Mrs. Mdm.
 Ms. Miss Dr.

+"OrderDate DATE NOT NULL, " +
+"OrderTime TIME NOT NULL, " +